Divorce for Men in Massachusetts

 Prepare Yourself by Visiting Your Court

-In professional sports, the stadiums are different in each city, but the playing field is the same.
 In family law, the courthouses and rules are different, but the problems presented to the different judges are often the same.
-When you take a field trip to court, pay particular attention to the interaction between attorneys, litigants, courtroom staff and judges.
+When you take a field trip to court, pay particular attention to the interaction between attorneys, litigants, courtroom staff, and judges.
 Sit quietly in the back, observe what works, and see what irritates the judge.
 Learn what to expect in court and what you need to do to prepare for game day—your day in court.

 How to Convince a Judge to See Things Your Way